 Effects of Infamy: Each point of infamy reduces the PCs effective level by one for purposes of purchasing gear.

 If a PC ends a game with 3 Infamy, they are ejected from the Starfinder Society and are no longer allowed to play in the campaign.
-The character should be marked dead when the table is reported.
+The character must be marked dead when the table is reported.

 Infamy is not for player actions.
 Players who commit or describe character actions in violation of the community standards are subject to disciplinary sanctions outlined in the community policy.